davidcalikes/Late-Gigs/docs/README.md

 The results of sequence testing returned no further errors.

-I used the testing sequence to vigorously check for errors using the following venues and acts.
+I used the testing sequence to vigorously check for errors using the following venues and acts data points.

 Venue input data